backstage/backstage/plugins/catalog-backend/api-report.md

 import { EntityPolicy } from '@backstage/catalog-model';
 import { EntityRelationSpec } from '@backstage/catalog-model';
 import express from 'express';
+import { GithubCredentialsProviderFactory } from '@backstage/integration';
 import { GitHubIntegrationConfig } from '@backstage/integration';
-import { IGithubCredentialsProviderFactory } from '@backstage/integration';
 import { IndexableDocument } from '@backstage/search-common';
 import { JsonObject } from '@backstage/types';
 import { JsonValue } from '@backstage/types';